A former employee of serial killer H.H. Holmes swore that he was never really hanged… we examine his claims!

 W.M.
 McKenzie, who was running the restaurant in the castle building, also didn’t buy it.
 “I was an officer for seventeen years,” he said.
 “And I don’t believe that prison officials could be found who would dare to take such risks.”

 Furthermore, Lattimer said Holmes was living in San Parinarimbo, Paraguay, on a coffee farm, with two women he was supposed to have killed (presumably the Williams sisters).
-As near as I can tell, that is not a real place.
+As near as I can tell, that is not even a real place.
+The story, in a word, was absurd.

-For a lot more data on this story, including more interviews with Holmes’ friends and neighbors from 1898, listen in to the podcast above, subscribe on itunes, and of course, let me go ahead and plug our HH Holmes bus tours, one of which is coming up on Saturday afternoon, Dec 12, to be followed immediately by our Unsolved Mysteries tour!
+For a lot more data on this story and accounts of the execution, including more interviews with Holmes’ friends and neighbors from 1898, listen in to the podcast above, subscribe on itunes, and of course, (added in 2017): check out my Holmes bio, HH HOLMES: THE TRUE HISTORY OF THE WHITE CITY DEVIL

 Chicago Daily Inter-Ocean, Jan 20 and 21, 1898